Projects Offered

 Scientific Background

-The ubiquitin system plays a key role in determining the function and fate of proteins in virtually every biological pathway, including genome maintenance and gene expression.
+The ubiquitin system plays a key role in determining the function and fate of proteins in virtually every biological pathway, including protein quality control, genome maintenance, gene expression, and signal transduction.
 Most often, ubiquitin signalling is mediated by polyubiquitin chains attached to selected substrate proteins.
-Depending on the linkage between the individual ubiquitin moieties, such chains can adopt many distinct forms and - by means of linkage-selective downstream effectors - convey distinct biological effects.
-In this manner, the ubiquitin system is implicated in a variety of genome maintenance pathways that protect us from diseases such as cancer, neurodegeneration and inflammation.
+Depending on the linkage between the individual ubiquitin moieties, such chains can adopt many distinct forms and – by means of linkage-selective downstream effectors – convey distinct biological effects.
+Via this so-called “ubiquitin code”, the ubiquitin system protects us from diseases such as cancer, premature ageing, inflammation and neurodegeneration.
+We have recently developed a proteomics-based method, named “LinkageID”, to systematically isolate cellular factors associated with particular linkages.
+By applying this technique in mammalian cell culture and budding yeast, we plan to identify novel ubiquitin targets, relevant enzymes as well as downstream effectors of linkage-specific polyubiquitylation.

 If you are interested in this project, please select Ulrich as your group preference in the IPP application platform.